-Stimuli and procedure.
-Participants completed six trials in which they were shown two images side by side and asked to select the image in which the target individual was experiencing more intense anger.
-All images were derived from the anger expressions generated for Study 1, which were posed and FACS coded by the first author, who is certified in the FACS.
-These six trials allowed us to compare judgments of four different images, featuring a prototypical anger expression (Image A; AUs 4 + 5 +7 + 23; a prototypical anger expression with the target's head tilted downward while maintaining eye gaze directed forward (Image B; AUs 4 + 5 + 7 + 23 + 54 + 63); a prototypical anger expression with the head titled down, eye gaze forward, and eyebrows replaced with those from the image where the target held his head at a neutral head angle (Image C; eyebrow replacement was performed with Adobe Photoshop); and a prototypical anger expression with the head at a neutral angle and eyebrows replaced with those from the image where the target held his head downward (Image D; see Figure 3).
-Images were edited by a graphic artist, blind to hypotheses, who ensured that replaced
+Participants completed six trials in which they were shown two images side-by-side, and asked to select the image in which the target individual was experiencing more intense anger.
+All images were derived from the anger expressions generated for Study 1, which were posed and FACS coded by the first author, who is certified in the Facial Action Coding System.
+These six trials allowed us to compare judgments of four different images, featuring: a prototypical anger expression (Image A; AUs 4+5+7+23), a prototypical anger expression with the target's head tilted downward while maintaining eye gaze directed forward (Image B; AUs

+4+5+7+23+54+63), a prototypical anger expression with the head titled down and eye gaze forward, and eyebrows replaced with those from the image where the target held his head at a neutral head angle (Image C; eyebrow replacement was performed with Adobe photoshop), and a prototypical anger expression with the head at a neutral angle and eyebrows replaced with those from the image where the target held his head downward (Image D).
+Images were edited by a graphic artist, blind to hypotheses, who ensured that replaced eyebrows appeared compatible with the face they were superimposed onto.